 1. Cocktails or tea?

 London’s cocktail scene will leave you stirred and shaken!
 No spoil-sport prohibition ever kept Londoners from their gin.
 The Savoy Hotel’s Book of Cocktails is the most famous books on the subject.
 Visit one of London’s many iconic and beautiful hotel bars for the best cocktail this side of the pond.
 Good examples would be The Connaught, The Savoy’s two bars, Duke’s Bar, St James or The Lobby Bar in Covent Garden.
-Or go wild, follow our London guide, and join a supper club or workshop where you could shake up your own!
+Or join a supper club or workshop where you could shake up your own!

 Prefer a nice cuppa?
-Don’t be fooled by the many coffee shops that have taken over the high street, Londoner’s still love their tea.
+Don’t be fooled by the many coffee shops that have taken over the high street; Londoner’s still love their tea and you can still find some charming old fashioned tea rooms here and there.
 The old world charm and sophistication of High tea or afternoon tea seems to fascinate visitors and foreigners.
 Visit the Ritz on Piccadilly or any of London’s top hotels for a high tea that you wont forget.
 The Orangery in Kensington Palace is another good place to enjoy this much loved tradition.

 2. Department store or market?